TKrysiaki/lab-soc-linux/10-unauthorized-file-access-investigation/README.md

 ```
 grep "2026-03-17" /var/log/auth.log
 ```
-This command filters authentication logs to display events from a specific date, enabling timeline analysis of the activity.
+This command filters authentication logs to display events from a specific date, enabling timeline analysis.

 > Analysis:
 > Creating a timeline is essential in SOC investigations to correlate events and understand attack progression.